-Flow switches are mechanical devices; used in monitoring the flow of air, steam or liquid.
-A flow switch operates by conveying a trip motion (relay, reed switch, paddle) to another machine within the system, i.e. a pump.
+Flow switches are mechanical devices used in controlling the flow of air, steam, or liquid.
+A flow switch operates by conveying a trip motion (relay, reed switch, paddle) to another machine within the system, usually a pump.
 The trip signal will indicate to the pump to turn on or turn off.
-It is necessary to provide cooling-circuit and damage protection or for alarms with flow rates that are too high or too low.
+It is necessary to provide damage protection and circuit cooling or adjust flow rates that are too high or too low.

-Flow refers to the velocity or physical movement of gas, steam or liquid within a pipe that triggers the actuation of the flow switch.
-When there is no flow present, velocity drops or there is complete stoppage; in either case, the switch will revert to its original position.
+Flow refers to the velocity or physical movement of gas, steam, or liquid within a pipe that triggers the actuation of the flow switch.
+When there is no flow present, the velocity either drops or completely stops; in either case, the switch will revert to its original position.

-Water flow switches are implemented in the water sprinkler systems.
-For example, in the case of a fire, a flow switch can signal to an electrical fire alarm device to trigger on in the building.
+Water flow switches are implemented in water sprinkler systems.
+In the case of a fire, for example, a flow switch can trigger an electrical fire alarm device to turn on.

 Air flow switches are used to clean room filter systems, exhaust ventilation, and air treatment systems.

 Flow switches are used in many other applications, such as:

 - Water treatment systems

 - Duct type heating